ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 Surface wrapping using Lucid class
 -----------------------------------

-The following example shows you the method required to replicate the surface mesh results as shown above:
+The following example shows you the method required to replicate the preceding surface mesh results:

 .. code:: python